Amid rising friction around transaction fees, a new solution enters the market: the Merchant Cost Indicator

 “The payments industry is shifting from guesswork and handshake deals to verifiable logic.
 In a couple of years, opacity in pricing won’t be an option: every fee will be justified, every rate calculated.
 We’re building the infrastructure for that future now,” says Torus co-founder and CEO, Kirill Lisitsyn.

-“The tool currently covers Italy and Poland, but we’re already working on expanding geographically.
-The Torus platform operates in over 30 countries.
-The product is available via our desktop SaaS platform, and next, we’re launching a white-label API tailored to clients’ needs,” adds Torus co-founder and CPO Sergey Lebedev.
+“The tool currently covers the majority of European countries, and we continue expanding geographically.
+The product is available via our desktop SaaS platform, and next, we’re launching a white-label API tailored to clients’ needs,” says Torus Co-Founder and CPO Sergey Lebedev.